MDSplus/Documentation/docs/guide/devices/writing-devices.md

 class DIG_32_ST(MDSplus.Device):
 ```

-1. Design your node list. (node names need to be 11 characters or less)
+1. Design your node list.

     ```py
     parts = [
         # For any notes about this specific device, e.g. location, usage, problems